Data-efficient Model Learning and Prediction for Contact-rich Manipulation Tasks: Discussions

 \section{Discussions}

 The results validate that a hybrid automata structure is advantageous for model learning and long-term prediction of contact-rich manipulation tasks in low data regime.
 More specifically, specialized local GP models combined with the concept of reset maps is what contributed the most.
-The chosen baselines (uANN and mGP) are both highly capable methods which if given enough data could potentially learn internal representations that match a hybrid structure, but unfortunately in real-world MBRL scenario, such amount of data is impractical.
-Simulation to real transfer could be attempted but unlike other manipulation tasks contact-rich dynamics is notoriously hard to model and is therefore not an obvious strategy. uANN is expected to perform much better in that case due to its excellent scalability.
-Our method can be scaled up significantly if a parallelized implementation is adopted for GP training.
-Finally, it is worth to point out that our method outputted reasonable variance predictions while all baselines overestimated it.
+The chosen baselines (uANN and mGP) are both highly capable methods which, if given enough data, could potentially learn internal representations that match a hybrid structure; but, such amount of data is impractical in a real-world MBRL.
+Furthermore, given that contact dynamics are notoriously hard to model, simulation to real transfer is also a challenge for contact-rich tasks.
+This leaves methods such as ours as a promising choice.
+However, our method may not scale as well as the uANN method.
+This is because a GP based approach, even with a divide and conquer strategy such as ours, may still face difficulty in scaling with the training data as MBRL progresses.
+Straightforward solutions include parallelized implementation of GP training (each output dimension of every mode is an independent GP) and restricting the number of previous iterations to include in model learning within MBRL.

 The proposed method relied on clustering to discover dynamics modes.
-The kinematic feature in the operational space is informative for encoding rigid contact events and also ensured linear separability (for clustering) which significantly simplified our model learning method.
+The kinematic feature in the operational space is informative for encoding rigid contact events and also ensured linear separability (for clustering) that significantly simplified our model learning method.
 Note that the identified clusters are not always uniquely corresponded to actual modes.
 This is because not all mode transitions are accompanied by impacting contacts and the i.i.d assumption makes DPGMM easily identify multiple clusters within a mode.
 However, this is not concerning because our focus is modeling and prediction involving discontinuities rather than revealing the exact modes.
 The clustering strategy could be affected by very sparse samples but can be improved by segmenting trajectories with considerations to temporal correlation in data~\cite{Yin2018-ID1003}.